Skip to main content

 3

-Create a transformation mapping
+Create the mapping

-"space": "my_space",
+"space": "my-space",

-"stream": "my_stream_id",
+"stream": "my-destination-stream",

 "sources": [